Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-\item Furthermore, if equation (\ref{Iprimecond}) holds and $I^\prime_n$ is not too decreasing in $n$, amplification is larger for firms in more upstream sectors: $\Delta\log Y^n_t-\Delta\log Y^{n-1}_t$ increases in $n$. \end{enumerate} \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{propbullwhip} provides three important results.
+\item Furthermore, if eq. (\ref{Iprimecond}) holds and $I^\prime_n$ is not too decreasing in $n$, amplification is larger for firms in more upstream sectors: $\Delta\log Y^n_t-\Delta\log Y^{n-1}_t$ increases in $n$. \end{enumerate} \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{propbullwhip} provides three important results.
 The first is a characterization of how a change in final demand affects output.
 In this vertically integrated economy, absent inventories, output would move 1-for-1 with demand.
 The presence of inventories implies that demand fluctuations can be absorbed or amplified as they travel through the network.
-Next, the proposition provides a sufficient condition for amplification in equation \ref{Iprimecond}.
-The first inequality requires that the inventory function is increasing.
+When inventories are countercyclical, they absorb part of the fluctuation in demand without transmitting it to output.
+Vice versa, if inventories are procyclically updated, they amplify such fluctuations.
+This intuition is formalized in the second result.
+The proposition provides a sufficient condition for amplification in eq. (\ref{Iprimecond}).
+The first inequality requires that the inventory function is increasing, namely that inventory changes are procyclical.
 This ensures that, as demand rises, so do inventories.
-If inventories increase when demand rises, output increases more than one-to-one with demand.
+Whenever this holds, output increases more than one-for-one with demand.
 This, in turn, implies that the demand change faced by the upstream firm is amplified relative to the one faced by the downstream firm.
 In other words, the demand shock amplifies upstream.
 The second inequality requires that the function is not "too increasing" relative to the persistence of the process.
-The second inequality arises because a positive change in demand today implies that the conditional expectation of demand tomorrow is lower than demand today due to mean reversion.
-This condition ensures that the first effect dominates the second one.
+This inequality arises because a positive change in demand today also implies that the conditional expectation of demand tomorrow is lower than demand today due to mean-reversion.
+This condition ensures that the first, direct effect dominates the second one.
 Intuitively, as shocks become arbitrarily close to permanent, the second condition is trivially satisfied, and it is enough for inventories to be increasing in expected demand.
-The last result in Proposition \ref{propbullwhip} is that if all firms have procyclical inventories and such procyclicality is not smaller for more upstream firms, amplification magnifies upstream.
+The last result in Proposition \ref{propbullwhip} states that if all firms have procyclical inventories and such procyclicality is not smaller for more upstream firms, amplification magnifies upstream.
+Namely, we should find an increasing and convex relation between output and upstreamness.
 Intuitively, every step of production amplifies demand fluctuations; therefore, more upstream firms have a larger output response for any given change in final demand.